Open Your Mind to the Benefits of Tai Chi for Cancer Patients

 Dr. Cohen also points out that Tai Chi provides psychological benefits including:

 - Improved concentration and memory

-When deciding what type of mind-body practice is best for you, Dr. Cohen suggests choosing whatever fits into your lifestyle – here the benefits of tai chi for cancer patients become clear.
+When deciding what type of mind-body practice is best for you, Dr. Cohen suggests choosing whatever fits into your lifestyle.
 “Ask yourself which practice you will do on a daily basis,” he says.
 “After six to eight weeks of daily practice, you will begin to see physical improvements in your flexibility, your sleeping patterns, and your physical energy.
 It takes about six months of daily practice to see the inner transformation that brings about a pervasive calmness, self-awareness, and an open heart.”